Denver Business Challenge Endowed Associate Professor; C2B2 Site and Managing Director

 - Office of Naval Research Young Investigator Award, 2004

-Our efforts to research various applications are united by a common theme: quantum chemical calculations are used in direct combination with experimental techniques to obtain a detailed understanding of chemical and physical phenomena at solid surfaces.
+Our efforts to research various applications are united by a common theme: a variety of experimental and computational tools are employed to obtain a detailed understanding of chemical and physical phenomena at solid surfaces.
 Having this understanding in hand allows us to design improved catalysts that we can screen under realistic conditions in chemical reactors.
-With the rapidly expanding speed of modern computers, these kinds of combined experimental/theoretical studies are poised to have a major impact on all branches of science and engineering research.

 Our research focuses on the following main areas:

-- Surface reactivity and catalyst design of multifunctional oxygenates
+- Surface reactivity and catalyst design for conversion of biomass-derived oxygenates to chemicals

 - Model studies of electrocatalytic interfaces